Driving Record Points in Massachusetts

 Driving record points (a.k.a. “insurance points” or “surcharge points”) are designed to punish or reward you, based on how safely you drive.
 In Massachusetts, the point system is known as the Safe Driver Insurance Plan (SDIP).
 So, you might also see the term “SDIP points.”
 Each time you receive a traffic violation or cause an at-fault collision, you receive a set number of driving record points.
 These points translate into percentage-based additions to your Massachusetts car insurance rate.
 Example: You receive a speeding ticket, which is considered a “minor traffic violation.”
 The violation results in TWO driving record points.
 Consequently, your annual insurance rate goes up by 30%.

-How many points on license for speeding, traffic ticket, cellphone use, or car accident?
+How many points on a license for speeding, traffic ticket, cellphone use, or car accident?

 What if it’s my first minor incident?